Dementia can lead to loved ones developing fairly aggressive behaviors which can be problematic when finding a quality memory care community.

 If you are faced with eviction from a memory care facility, there are a few critical things to do before immediately moving out.

-- Read through the agreement documents signed by you/your loved one, and the community very closely.
+Read through the agreement documents signed by you or your loved one and the community very closely.
 Make sure you have a good understanding of the policies surrounding eviction and the just cause of evictions that are written in these documents.
 This can help protect your loved one who is getting evicted as well as provide some insight into possible justified reasons for the notice.

-- If it is time to look at new memory care facilities, it could be effective to ask your physician or staff from their previous residence for recommendations.
+If it is time to look at new memory care facilities, it could be effective to ask your physician or staff from their previous assisted living facility for recommendations.

 What to Look for in a Dementia Care Home